shauqt/just-coding/README.md

-A repositorary of small programs and projects I want to store as I experiment, learn, and create!
+Many of these programs are small, unfinished, and not perfected.
+I just wanted to code and have some fun :)